ellysh/time-tracker/README.md

 ./tracker.py work >> "csv/$(date +%Y-%m-%d).csv"
 ```

-The `work` means the name for your activity.
+The "work" parameter means the name for your activity.

 When you are done with your activity, interrupt the script by the Ctrl+C shortcut.
+When you come back to your activity, start the script again.
+It will accumulate your workflow in the specified CSV file.

-Another option is to use the Bash wrapper:
+Another option is to use the Bash wrapper instead of the `tracker.py` script.
+Run the wrapper this way:
 ```bash
 ./tracker.sh
 ```

 Stop the wrapper by the Ctrl+C shortcut too.

-The wrapper stores CSV reports in the "csv" subdirectory.
+The wrapper stores CSV reports in the `csv` subdirectory.

 You can change the activity name and the path for reports in the `tracker.sh` wrapper.
 Specify these parameters in the `ACTIVITY` and `REPORTS_DIR` variables there.